 Don’t Miss the Deadline

-Missing deadlines is one of the easiest scholarships mistakes to avoid.
+Missing deadlines is one of the easiest scholarship mistakes to avoid.
 It can be tough to submit all of your scholarship applications on time, especially when each programme has a different deadline.
 Start researching eligible scholarships well in advance of your chosen study period (a full year ahead if possible), and then construct a calendar to organise your workload and prioritise the most urgent submissions.

 Failure to Respond to the Scholarship Essay Question